Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

-As mentioned in Sec.~\ref{sec:sem-free}, the ultimate goal of this research program is to develop architectures that intimately unify both (i) TPF's type of formal, NL-semantics-free processing and (ii) standard transformer processing.
-As merely an illustration of the large space of possibilities for unification, here we present just one approach --- admittedly rather heavy-handed and naive.
+As mentioned in Sec.~\ref{sec:sem-free}, the ultimate goal of this research program is to develop architectures that intimately unify both (i) TPF's type of formal, semantics-free processing and (ii) standard transformer processing.
+As merely an illustration of the large space of possibilities for unification, here we present just one simple approach.
 We propose a transformer architecture part of which is biased (through regularization terms in the loss function) towards DAT-like processing; the rest of the network is a typical transformer with no such bias.

-\begin{exe} \ex Integrating DAT and standard-transformer processing: The Semi-formal Transformer architecture \begin{xlist} \ex The residual stream $V$ is the direct sum of two subspaces, the \textit{biased} subspace $V_b$ and the \textit{unbiased} subspace $V_u$. \ex There are two types of attention heads: biased heads $H_b$ and unbiased heads $H_u$. \ex Only biased heads can write into $V_b$ (only they can have value vectors with non-zero components in $V_b$): $V_b$, like DAT, is constrained to host a TPR with subspaces encoding symbolic values for variables; writing into the residual stream by biased heads uses DATnorm to enforce the constraint that registers have a unique symbolic value. \ex All heads can read from the entire residual stream, i.e., queries and keys can contain vector components in both $V_b$ and $V_u$. \ex Attention for biased heads is subject to a regularization term in the loss function that biases the model to weights that approximate DATmax, focusing attention towards a single source. \ex Layers contain an MLP sublayer that operates exclusively on $V_u$.
+\begin{exe} \ex Integrating DAT and standard-transformer processing: The Semi-formal Transformer architecture \begin{xlist} \ex The residual stream $V$ is the direct sum of two subspaces, the \textit{biased} subspace $V_b$ and the \textit{unbiased} subspace $V_u$. \ex There are two types of attention heads: biased heads $H_b$ and unbiased heads $H_u$. \ex Only biased heads can write into $V_b$ (i.e., only they can have value vectors with non-zero components in $V_b$): $V_b$, like DAT, is constrained to host a TPR with subspaces encoding symbolic values for variables; writing into the residual stream is performed only by biased heads that use DATnorm to enforce the constraint that registers have a unique symbolic value. \ex All heads can read from the entire residual stream, i.e., queries and keys can contain vector components in both $V_b$ and $V_u$. \ex Attention for biased heads is subject to a regularization term in the loss function that biases the model to weights that approximate DATmax, focusing attention towards a single source. \ex Layers contain an MLP sublayer that operates exclusively on $V_u$.
 Any LayerNorm operations that may be present also apply only on $V_u$. \end{xlist} \end{exe}

-In this Semi-formal Transformer architecture, $V_b$ is processed by compositionality-respecting operations, but control decisions selecting what operations to perform are carried out by unconstrained neural processes: this division of labor has proved to be very effective as embodied in the Differentiable Tree Machine \shortcite{soulos2023differentiable,soulos2024compositional}.
+In this Semi-formal Transformer architecture, $V_b$ is processed by compositionality-respecting operations, but control decisions selecting what operations to perform are carried out by unconstrained neural processes: this division of labor has proved to be very effective as embodied in the Differentiable Tree Machine \cite{soulos2023differentiable,soulos2024compositional}.